WMU-Sasakawa Global Ocean Institute at the 2025 UN Ocean Conference in Nice

-From 9-13 June, the World Maritime University – Sasakawa Global Ocean Institute (WMU-GOI) will participate in the high-level 2025 United Nations Ocean Conference (UNOC), taking place in Nice, France.
-Co-hosted by France and Costa Rica, the Conference centers on the theme: “Accelerating action and mobilizing all actors to conserve and sustainably use the ocean.”
-As an official supporter, the WMU-GOI will co-host three side events in the official UNOC Green and Blue Zones as well as participate in other events and pavilions.
+From 9-13 June, the World Maritime University (WMU) will participate in the 2025 United Nations Ocean Conference (UNOC), in Nice, France.
+Co-hosted by France and Costa Rica, the high-level gathering convened global leaders under the theme “Accelerating action and mobilizing all actors to conserve and sustainably use the ocean.”

 The 2025 United Nations Ocean Conference (UNOC)